TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

     [('<START>', [(0, 7)], 0.04707520170978796), ('hello', [(8, 13)], 0.050255952907264145), ('this', [(14, 18)], 0.051052169244030665), ('is', [(19, 21)], 0.051517811452868045), ('great', [(22, 27)], 0.048895430725679034), ('but', [(28, 31)], 0.03907256391948977), ('not', [(32, 35)], 0.03281831360072829), ('so', [(36, 38)], 0.028806375945350737), ('great', [(39, 44)], 0.023793572530848905)]

-The ``document`` is the "stringified" version of ``tokens``.
-If you have a custom "tokens -> string" algorithm you may want to set this attribute yourself.
+The ``document`` is the “stringified” version of ``tokens``.
+If you have a custom “tokens -> string” algorithm you may want to set this attribute yourself.

 The ``spans`` object is a list of weights for each character in ``document``.
 We use the indices in ``document`` string to indicate which characters should be weighted with a specific value.

-Let's format this.
+Let’s format this.
 HTML formatter is what should be used here.

 .. code:: ipython3